 Long-term ecological sustainability is a requirement of ecosystem-based fisheries management.
-Fishing impacts the populations of not only target species, but also the species incidentally caught as bycatch.
+Fishing directly impacts the populations of not only target species, but also the species incidentally caught as bycatch.
 The vulnerability to overfishing of many of the stocks incidentally caught in the EPO tuna fisheries is unknown, and biological and fisheries data are severely limited for most of those stocks.
-For this analysis, vulnerability is defined as the potential for the productivity of a stock to be diminished by direct and indirect fishing pressure.
-The IATTC staff is evaluating established methods for determining the vulnerability of data-poor, non-target species.
+The IATTC staff is evaluating established methods for determining the vulnerability of data-poor, non-target species caught by the purse-seine fishery in the EPO.
+A version of productivity and susceptibility analysis (PSA) for this fishery is presented in document SAC-03-11a.